LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course2.md

 * [ ] Test all methods with input value 3.14
     * Confirmation: Another large `.approved.txt` file
 ### Verify List of Inputs

+**Scenario:** In this scenario, we are going to redo the exercise again, to explore more advanced uses of Approval Tests, to handle **large numbers of inputs**.

 * [ ] Make a single test that tests everything for 1.0 and 3.14
     * Hint: read [the docs](https://approvaltestscpp.readthedocs.io/en/latest/)
     * Confirmation: You should have a call to  `Approvals::verifyAll()`
 * [ ] Add values `-0.1, 0, 0.2, 0.8` to your tests for everything
     * Confirmation: Everything except Atan2 should be covered
 ### Seeing Failures

+**Scenario:** In this scenario, we are going to look at how Approval Tests can help us, when tests fail, to identify the differences between **changes that we want**, and **changes we don't.**

 * [ ] Improve the precision of `PI`
     * Hint: Use `M_PI`
     * Confirmation: Later digits in the results are different; tests are passing